Cardiology

 Blood vessels stiffen with aging.
 They cannot relax in pace with the rhythmic pumping of the heart.
 As a result, the blood pressure increases during each heart contraction.
 The abnormally high blood pressure during heart constriction and normal blood pressure during heart relaxation is a prevalent effect of an aging heart in older adults.
 Doctors call this condition isolated systolic hypertension.
 It is why Ryan takes medication.

 With nearly 3 billion heartbeats in the average lifetime, the heart starts showing signs of wear.
-The changes occur in everyone’s heart but not at the same rate.
+The changes occur in everyone’s heart, but not at the same rate.
 These heart-aging effects are due to decreasing elasticity and increasing cardiovascular musculature stiffness.

 The risk of heart failure and heart attack increases because of atherosclerosis in old age.
 This and other factors contribute to plaque formation in arteries.
 This waxy buildup narrows the arteries and decreases blood and oxygen supply to different organs and muscles of the body.

-When the blood supply to the heart decreases, lack of oxygen damages the heart’s muscles, resulting in a myocardial infarction (heart attack) or failure.
+When the blood supply to the heart decreases, a lack of oxygen damages the heart’s muscles, resulting in a myocardial infarction (heart attack) or failure.

 Aging can affect the signaling system of the heart and cause arrhythmias.
 Arrhythmia is an abnormal pattern of heartbeats that is more prevalent in older people.
 Visit your physician if you feel that your heart is beating too fast or too slow.
 An untreated arrhythmia can lead to serious heart problems such as stroke and cardiac arrest.